iqbal-arif/ASP.NET/Projects/BlazorApp/SSRDemoApp/SSRDemo/SSRDemoApp.Notes.md

 10.@Body in MainLayot.razor : Injects individual pages, such as Body and Weather pages, etc.

 11.wwwroot :All static framework and custom css files are located.
 Custom images will go here as well.
 Just create "img" folder under wwwroot
+12.appsettings.json : for SecurityKey (Azure, Webdev,etc), ConnectionString for DB

+13.appsettings.Development.json : overrieds the appsettings.json.
+Used for Development
+14.secrets.json : Right-Click on Project folder : Manage user secrets option.
+This will overrieds appsettings and appsettings.Development.json files.
+Put your DB string key here for security.
+This won't be saved in version control.